jimken123/soda/versioned_docs/version-v0.16.0/connectors/relativity.md

 # Connector for Relativity®

-The Sequence Connector for Relativity® allows users to automate e-discovery workflows using [Relativity®](https://www.relativity.com/).
+The Phoenix Connector for Relativity® allows users to automate e-discovery workflows using [Relativity®](https://www.relativity.com/).

 This connector has [Steps](/steps/Relativity) to: